nralbrecht/pinned-tab-fix/README.md

 This add-on adds the functions described in [this bug discussion](https://bugzilla.mozilla.org/show_bug.cgi?id=970102).

 ##### Known Issues:
-Due to limitations in the implementation of Add-on in Firefox you may see the tabbar scrolling from left to right.
+Due to limitations in the implementation of Add-ons in Firefox you may see the tabbar scrolling from left to right.
 Depending on your settings you may also see flashing of the current page when opening a new Tab.

 ## Changelog
+### [v2.4.0] (Firefox 61.0 - *)
+- #10 Tab containers support thanks to @Exagone313
+- Handle tab handling when using multiple windows
+- Initialize active tab correctly when starting Firefox
+- Handle pinning of the focused tab

 ### [v2.3.1] (Firefox 48.0 - *)
 - Remove "tabs" permission